appoly/laravel-pages/README.md

     php artisan vendor:publish --tag=laravel-pages-config --force

-To include the packages JS and CSS you need to add the following to the top of your layout.app file

 ## How to use

 Once you've installed this package new routes will be created for your web app.